FDio/csit/docs/bash_code_style.rst

     When was the last time you checked error code of "echo" command, for example?

+    + Another example: "set -e" in your function has no effect if any ancestor call is done with logical or, for example in "func || code=$?" construct.

   + As there is no reliable method of error detection, and there are two largely independent unreliable methods, the best what we can do is to apply both.
 So, code SHOULD explicitly